willyvcodes/parcel_showcase/README.md

 ## Running the Application

-nce you've set up the environment variables, you can start the application by following these steps:
+Once you've set up the environment variables, you can start the application by following these steps:

 1. Navigate to the project root directory.
 2. Open a terminal window and run the following command to start the backend: